Composting toilet: Germany

 The regulations for composting toilets and other forms of dry toilets in Germany vary from state to state and from one application to another (e.g. use in allotment gardens or use in family homes and settlements).
 In the different states of Germany, it is the "Landesbauordnung" (translates to "state civil engineering regulations") of the respective state that regulates the use of such alternative toilets.
 Most of them stipulate the use of flush toilets, however there are many exceptions, for example in the states of Hamburg, Lower Saxony, Bavaria, Mecklenburg-Western Pomerania, Rhineland-Palatinate, Saxony-Anhalt and Thuringia.
 These generally make exceptions for the use of composting toilets in homes provided that there are no concerns for public health.

 Regulations governing the use of compost and urine from composting toilets is less clear in Germany but it seems generally allowed provided it is used on one's own property and not sold to third parties.

+Australia

+In Australia, regulations for composting toilets and other "waterless toilets" vary according to state and local government standards, with most regulation occurring at the local government (council) level.
+The Department of Climate Change, Energy, the Environment, and Water supports the use of composting toilets in suitable situations as part of their "YourHome" initiative to make Australian housing more sustainable.

+In New South Wales, approval for the construction and installation of a composting toilet on a site can be sought from the local council, which will approve systems that meet local government regulations and have been accredited by NSW Health.
+NSW Health supplies a list of accredited products and designs on their website.
+Shoalhaven City Council has produced an information brochure about composting toilets.

+Specific rules for the use of portable composting toilets apply to some ecologically-sensitive areas in NSW, WA and QLD.
+However, permanent structures are widely used in national parks, including in Australian Alps National Parks.

+In Western Australia, property owners can install their own composting toilet, though state regulations may apply.